gem/oq-engine/doc/getting-started/installation-instructions/server.md

 ## Running in production

-On a production system [nginx](http://nginx.org/en/) + [gunicorn](http://gunicorn.org/) is the recommended software stack to run the WebUI.
+On a production system, [nginx](http://nginx.org/en/) + [gunicorn](http://gunicorn.org/) is the recommended software stack to run the WebUI.

 ### gunicorn

-*gunicorn* can be installed either via `pip` in the venv of OpenQuake engine.
+*gunicorn* can be installed via `pip` in the venv of the OpenQuake engine.
 For example:

 ```console
 sudo su -